-The OhioMeansJobs - Athens County center, can assist with career development skills and prepare you for your next career.
+The OhioMeansJobs - Athens County center can assist with career development skills and prepare you for your next employment opportunity.
 Job Seekers can get assistance with resume and interview preparation, explore job opportunities and participate in classes and/or training sessions and much more.
 All services are free of charge.

 Job Search Postings & Information:

 Labor Market Information

 The Ohio Department of Job and Family Services (ODJFS) is committed to helping you find your next, better job.
 This guide will help you be more successful in your job search.
 It will help you learn how to think outside the box, make a good first impression, find jobs that might not be advertised online, write a resume, fill out a job application and put your best foot forward during an interview.

 Click here to view the Job Search Workbook.

 Job Search Assistance:

 Helping the emerging workforce prepare for and find meaningful employment is key to Ohio’s economic success, and to breaking the cycle of poverty for thousands of Ohioans.